 In December 2018 the Conservative Government introduced an EnAble Fund to support candidates with a disability or health condition to support them when standing for elected office in the English Council elections in May 2019 and the Police & Crime Commissioner elections in May 2020.

-The fund is worth £250,000 and is provided by the Government Equalities Office (GEO) and is administered by Disability Rights UK.
+The fund was worth £250,000 and was provided by the Government Equalities Office (GEO) and is administered by Disability Rights UK.

-The Fund can cover the cost of the reasonable adjustments required to enable someone to stand for elected office.
+The Fund covered the cost of the reasonable adjustments required to enable someone to stand for elected office.
 This could include items such as BSL interpreters, Assistive Technology, a Personal Assistant to assist with specific tasks, or taxi fares where other modes of transport are not appropriate.